moji1/MDebugger/README.md

 To facilitate the researchers and developers to use MDebugger, we prepare a virtual machine (VirtualBox VM) which including MDebugger source  and all required software (e.g., PapyrusRT).

-We set up the credential, “....” as the username and “...” as the password, for the VM.
-The source code directory of MDebugger is /home/...../MDebugger/...
+We set up the credential, “osboxes” as the username and “osboxes.org” as the password, for the VM.
+The source code directory of MDebugger is /home/osboxes/MDebugger/...
 The PapyrusRT is insatled at /home/.../../

 All the source are configured as Eclipse project and can be accessed by running PapyrusRT(/home/../).
 You can change and build the code using inside PapyrusRT.